Featuring an audience that is growing by leaps and bounds.

 I don't work there.

-Well, that's what they gotta tell me.
+Well, that's what they got to tell me.

 What?

-You think the editors of the Washington Post are scratching their heads with Trump?
+Can you imagine, you think the editors of the Washington Post are scratching their heads with Trump?

-Can you imagine these daily news guys listening to this?
+Can you imagine these Daily News guys listening to this?

 And this is a fundamental reason people are supporting this guy.